xelax90/rcon-tool/README.md

 - The server should now be up and running and will check for updates every 15 minutes.
 - If the script detects a required update, the server will be shut down using the `rcon:vrising:stop-server` command and then started again.
 - All online players will be notified about the restart according to shutdown intervals configuration and the world will be saved before the restart happens

+### Ark: Survival Ascended
+#### Generating Scripts
+- For Ark the following scripts are generated:
+  - `startServer.bat`: Install, update and runs the server.
+  - `crontask.bat`: script should be set up as cronjob.
+It checks if the server needs an update.
+If it detects a new update, the server will be stopped (notifying online players before it shuts down) and started again using `startServer.bat`.
+  - `Game.ini`: This is the Game.ini configuration file.
+It will be copied to the server on every server start
+  - `GameUserSettings.ini`: This is the GameUserSettings.ini configuration file.
+It will be copied to the server on every server start

+#### Setting up Ark Server
+Disclaimer: This is not a full guide to configuring your Ark Server.
+These instructions set up the server ready to be configured to your needs.
+For Setting Up and configuring the Ark Server always refer to the official wiki at https://ark.wiki.gg/wiki/Server_configuration or the official Ark Discord.

+For servers running with this tool I recommend following these steps:
+- Copy the provided `config/ark-local-server.php.dist` to `config/ark-local-server.php` and adjust it to your needs.
+The example provides a configuration example for a cluster with one Island and one Scorched Earth Server.
+- Generate the scripts and server configuration using `php application.php rcon:generate-scripts island` and `php application.php rcon:generate-scripts scorched`
+- Run the generated scripts `generated\island\startServer.bat` and  `generated\scorched\startServer.bat` files by double-clicking them.
+- Wait until the servers are installed and started
+- You should be able to connect to your servers now.
+To find the server you might have to check the "Show player Servers" and/or the "Show Password Protected Servers" checkbox in the Ark Server browser.
+- Setting up automated updates with scheduled tasks:
+    - Open the Windows Scheduled Tasks.
+    - Create two new new simple tasks with the following settings:
+        - Name: Ark Server Update island (and Ark Server Update scorched)
+        - Daily at 00:00:00, Repeat every day
+        - Action: Start program.
+Select the generated crontask.bat file
+        - After the creation is finished, doubleclick the created task
+        - Select Trigger
+        - Doubleclick on the daily trigger
+        - Check the Repeat checkbox and select 15 minutes
+        - Click OK and save the task
+- The server should now be up and running and will check for updates every 15 minutes.
+- If the script detects a required update, the server will be shut down using the `rcon:ark:stop-server` command and then started again.
+- All online players will be notified about the restart according to shutdown intervals configuration and the world will be saved before the restart happens